Border (1997 film): Plot

-The film opens just before the declaration of the Indo-Pakistani War of 1971.
-At a forward operating airbase (FOA), Indian Air Force Wing Commander Andy Bajwa and his wingmen take off for an undisclosed airbase in Rajasthan.
-Upon arrival, Bajwa is briefed by his superiors that he and his No. 122 (Ad-Hoc) Squadron have been assigned to the Jaisalmer sector to fly Hawker Hunter ground attack missions in support of the Army.
+Just before the declaration of the India–Pakistan war of 1971, Indian Air Force Wing Commander Andy Bajwa and his wingmen take off from an operational training unit (OTU) airbase for an undisclosed airbase in Rajasthan.
+Upon arrival, Bajwa is briefed by his superior that he and his No. 122 (ad-hoc) Squadron have been assigned to an advance airfield in the Jaisalmer sector to fly Hawker Hunter ground attack missions in support of the Army.

-He is soon joined by his brother-in-arms, Indian Army Major Kuldip Singh Chandpuri, who has recently bid a short farewell to his wife, Preeti, with a promise of a swift return.
+He is soon joined by his brother-in-arms, Indian Army Major Kuldip Singh Chandpuri, who has recently bid a short farewell to his wife, Preeti, with a promise to return alive from war.
 They meet during a military courier flight and discuss the possibility of Pakistan opening a Western front in light of the East Pakistan conflict.

-Kuldip assumes command of Alpha Company (composed of 120 soldiers), of the 23rd Battalion, Punjab Regiment.
-He expresses concern over the light defence being assigned to the Longewala military post.
-He meets his 2i/c, 2nd Lieutenant Dharamvir Singh Bhakhri, son of a 1965 Indo-Pakistani War veteran who was KIA, and the company's JCO Naib Subedar Mathura Das.
+After reaching the FOB, Kuldip assumes command of Alpha Company (composed of 120 soldiers), of the 23rd Battalion, Punjab Regiment.
+He expresses concern to his CO over the light defence being assigned to the Longewala military post.
+He meets his 2i/c, 2nd Lieutenant Dharamvir Singh Bhakhri – the son of a 1965 India–Pakistan war veteran, late Maj.
+Virbhan Singh Bhakhri, who was KIA – and the company's JCO, Naib Subedar Mathura Das.
 Das is desperate for leave during the emergency period as his wife is suffering from cancer and there is no one to care for her and their children.

-The company moves to a remote outpost in the Rajasthan desert and takes over a rudimentary BSF post, conducting surveillance up to the international border with Pakistan.
-They meet Assistant Commandant Bhairon Singh Rathore, captain of a company belonging to the 14th BSF Battalion — a deeply patriotic man who expresses his love for the desert.
-They are later joined by the charismatic JCO Subedar Ratan Singh, who brings two 105 mm Jonga-mounted RCL guns to serve as the anti-armour unit.
-Kuldip, Bhairon, Dharamvir and Ratan visit and inspect the border checkpost the next day.
+The company moves to Longewala, a remote outpost, in the Rajasthan desert and takes over a rudimentary BSF post, conducting surveillance up to the international border with Pakistan.
+They meet Assistant Commandant Bhairon Singh Rathore, captain of a company belonging to the 14th BSF battalion – a deeply patriotic man who expresses his love for the desert.
+They are later joined by the charismatic JCO, Subedar Ratan Singh, who brings two 105 mm Jonga-mounted RCL guns to serve as the anti-armour unit.
+Kuldip, Bhairon, Dharamvir and Ratan visit and inspect the border outpost the next day.